Install Claude Code on Mac

 Note: Replace xxxx-eastus2 with your Foundry Resource name (do not use the entire base URL).
 Replace your_api_key with your complete API key from your Azure portal.

-Step 6: Start Using Claude Code
+Step 4: Test Claude Code

 You’re all set!
 Here’s how to use Claude Code: